Address Security Concerns

 Description

 Personal Security refers to freedom from risk of assault, theft and vandalism.
 Such risks can discourage walking, cycling and transit travel.
 These problems can be addressed through various programs and design strategies that increase security.
 These can include Neighborhood Watch and community policing programs, special police patrols (including police on foot and bicycles), pedestrian escorts, and monitoring of pedestrian, bicycle, transit and Park & Ride facilities.
-Transit agencies can implement special programs to increase rider security.
+Transit agencies can implement special programs to increase rider security and respond to passenger concerns (Loukaitou-Sideris 2009).

 Crime Prevention Through Environmental Design (CPTED) is concerned with landscape and building design strategies to maximize personal safety.
 It reflects the assumptions that crime is often opportunity driven, that it follows predictable patterns, and that these patterns are affected by the behavior of citizens as well as police.
 For example, public paths are more secure if located near residences, which provide passive surveillance.
 Lighting and vegetation should be located and maintained to ensure good sight lines, minimal places to hide, and ensure paths are visible to surrounding areas.
 The placement of bicycle parking facilities should also be well considered to reduce the likelihood of bicycle theft.
 Local police or CPTED specialists may be trained to perform “safety audits” that identify opportunities to reduce crime risk and help users feel secure.